ghc-proposals/ghc-proposals/proposals/0000-dependent-type-design.rst

 -----------------------------

-When evaluating new proposals, the GHC committee would consider compatibility with `the proposed design sketch of dependent types on the GHC wiki <https://gitlab.haskell.org/ghc/ghc/-/wikis/dependent-haskell>`_.
+When evaluating new proposals, the GHC committee would consider compatibility with the design sketch below.
 Generally speaking, new proposals should be forward-compatible with the design sketch; that is, the new features proposed would continue to be at home when surrounded by other dependent-type features.